mrsrabs/mrsrabs/README.md

 - 👀 I’m a beginner whos learning to code
 - :snake: I’m currently learning python
 - <3 I just know some basic stuff about python so im not vert efficient in it
-- 📫 My discord is Srsb on#8530
+- 📫 My discord is Srab on#8530

 <!---
 SrabonKhan0461/SrabonKhan0461 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.